loopyengineeringco/Daly2Sofar/README.md

 Using arduino ESP32 Core version 1.0.6

 Developed & tested with a Sofar HYD6000-ES.
-Should work fine wist all the others, but if you test it on your inverters let me know how it goes!
+Should work fine with all the others, but if you test it on your inverters let me know how it goes!

 Using SMA_CAN_protocol.pdf for the CAN IDs and data format info (google will find you the PDF)